 Oh and don’t rely on Google maps!
 When it says your travel time will be 2 hours, make sure you count double!
-It’s pretty accurate on the Ring Road, but once you’re off that, it’s anybody’s guess how long it’ll take you to get to your next destination!
+It’s pretty accurate on the Ring Road, the major road around the island, but once you’re off that, it’s anybody’s guess how long it’ll take you to get to your next destination!

 I drove for about 60km without seeing anybody else on the road, or a village or shop for that matter!
 Buy a road map that indicates petrol stations and fill up every time you get the opportunity, you don’t want to find yourself in the middle of nowhere with an empty tank!